Planica7 (2018)

-The Planica7 (2018) was the first edition of Planica7, a four-day tournament for men in ski flying, held between 22–25 March 2018 in Planica, Slovenia.
+The Planica7 (2018) was the first edition of Planica7, a four-day tournament for men in ski flying, held between 22 and 25 March 2018 in Planica, Slovenia.
 It was part of the 2017/18 World Cup season final.

 Competition

 Format

 The competition was held at Letalnica bratov Gorišek, Slovenia.
 It lasated for four consecutive days with a total of 7 rounds from individual events, team event and qualification round.